sylvas-j/ecfr-project/staticfiles/js/amcharts/plugins/export/README.md

 ## Annotation API

 Since version 1.4.27 we've introduced the functionality to manage the annotations on the fly.
 The setter returns an array of objects, where each element represents an annotation.
 On the other hand the setter processes the given annotations within options (options.data).
-Both method support the reviver callback which allows you to modify the annotations if needed.
+Both methods support the reviver callback which allows you to modify the annotations if needed.

 Function | Parameters | Description
 -------- | ---------- | -----------